-POLISCI 350/INTS 304: The United Nations and World Politics
+POLISCI 350 The United Nations and World Politics

-This course offers students the opportunity to study the work and processes of the United Nations system.
-The goal of this course is to build on previous knowledge in pursuing a more advanced understanding of what, how and why the United Nations system does what it does.
-Special focus is given to the work of the United Nations in the areas of: International Peace and Security, Human Rights and Humanitarian Affairs, and Development.
-Same as: POLISCI 350.
+This course offers an opportunity to study the work and processes of the United Nations system.
+The goal of this course is to build on previous knowledge and thereby develop in students advanced understanding of what, how, and why the United Nations system functions the way it does.
+Special focus is given to the United Nations' work in the areas of: international peace and security, human rights and humanitarian affairs, and development.
+Prerequisite: INTS 111 or INTS 114.
+Same as: INTS 304.

-POLISCI 360/INTS 360: American Trade Politics and Policy
+POLISCI 360 - American Trade Politics and Policy

 The study of American trade politics occupies a special place in the history of political science and policy studies.
 It has contributed to new insights into the role of economic groups in American politics, the creative and often independent role of state and public officials in the national policy process and the impact of international structures and processes on domestic politics and policymaking.
 This course examines the formation of American trade policy since World War II, when the United States assumed the mantle of global leadership and embarked on a world historic project designed to create an open international trading system.
 Organized around an exploration of state-society relationships at the intersection of international and domestic economies, the course seeks to answer an interrelated set of questions: who defines America's national trade interest; under what conditions do they define it; and where does their power come from?
-Units: 3
+Same as: INTS 360.

-POLISCI 365/INTS 365: State-Society Relations in Comparative Context
+POLISCI 365 State-Society Relations in Comparative Context